tranvansang/dx-server/README.md

 ## Note:

-`getBuffer, getJson, getRaw, getText, getUrlEncoded, getQuery` are all synchronous functions.
+`getBuffer, getJson, getRaw, getText, getUrlEncoded, getQuery` are all asynchronous functions.
 The associated results are calculated in the first time they are called and cached for subsequent calls.

 If you want to get these values synchronously, chain it, like follows: